Skip to content

 Ronald Tibiita has been a implementer and researcher of multiple global health programs.
 He is currently the Senior Programs Manager at Global Health Uganda and formerly served as Technical and Quality Improvement Officer of Maternal, Newborn, and Child Health & HIV Interventions at the USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project in Northern Uganda.
 He has served as a member of Health Information for All 2030, as a Global Health Corps (GHC) Fellow, as a mentor with the GHC Alumni Association, and as a member of the Norwegian International Health Policy Scholars.
 He has a Bachelors of Social Work and Social Administration from Makerere University, an MPH from the James P Grant School of Public Health of BRAC University, and a Masters in International Health Policy and Social Welfare from Oslo and Akershus University College of Applied Sciences.
 On the Board, Ronald focuses on monitoring & evaluation and programmatic and implementation techniques for Health Access Connect.

-Nazeem Mohamed bio photo
+Risha Hess bio photo

 Board Member, HAC Uganda